HMAC Authentication

 Obtaining HMAC Secret Key

-One HMAC secret key will be provided per environment;
+One HMAC secret key can be provided per environment;

 Staging (Testing Environment)